canonical/sphinx-docs-starter-pack/readme.rst

    make run

-The will do several things:
+This will do several things:

 * activate the virtual environment
 * build the documentation